Procedure regarding transactions with related parties

 On March 15, 2016, the Company's Board of Directors adopted an Operating Procedure for the management of Transactions with Related Parties, which integrated and detailed the provisions of the aforementioned Regulation.

 In execution of the provisions of art.
-14.1 of the Regulations, dated 12th April 2018, with deferred effect from 1st July 2018, the Company's Board of Directors approved a new Procedure for transactions with related parties, a document which, starting from the aforesaid date, will constitute the single reference document in the Group.
+14.1 of the Regulations, dated 12th April 2018, with deferred effect from 1st July 2018, the Company's Board of Directors approved a new Procedure for transactions with related parties, a document which, starting from the aforesaid date, constitutes the single reference document in the Group.

 The procedures adopted reflect the definitions and provisions of the Consob Regulation with a view to greater protection and operations.